 What Is Retinitis Pigmentosa?

-Many types of RP are caused by a genetic mutation.
-Some cases occur sporadically.
+Most types of RP are caused by a genetic mutation.
+But some other cases occur sporadically.

 Risk Factors for Retinitis Pigmentosa